groovy-tutorial/groovy-tutorial/book/parts/04_ControlFlow/04_For.md

 ---
-title:	Looping
+title:	The `for` Loop
-description:	Loops provide an easy way to repeat a set of statements.
+description:	Groovy supports both a for-each loop and the C-style for loop.
 ---
 The `for` loop will  repeat a block of code whilst its condition is `true`: